jarvisniu/vue-zoomer/README.md

 - `maxScale: number` - Maximum scale limit, default is 1;
 - `minScale: number` - Minimum scale limit, default is 5;
 - `zoomed: out boolean` - Whether zoomed in (scale equals to 1);
+- `pivot: 'cursor' | 'image-center'` - The pivot when zoom the content, default is `cursor`, can set to be `image-center`;
-- `noTranslateLimit: boolean` - Whether to remove the translate limit (i.e. the margin when zoomed in), default is false;
+- `limitTranslation: boolean` - Whether to limit the content into the container, default is true;

 ## &lt;v-zoomer-gallery&gt; Props

 - `list: Array<string> required` - Displaying image urls;
 - `v-model(value): number required` - Index of current showing image;
+- `pivot: 'cursor' | 'image-center'` - The pivot when zoom the image, default is `cursor`, can set to be `image-center`;
-- `noTranslateLimit: boolean` - Whether to remove the translate limit (i.e. the margin when zoomed in), default is false;
+- `limitTranslation: boolean` - Whether to limit the image into the container, default is true;

 # License